 6. Keeping it practical

-So much goes on in a kitchen and your customers are going to spend a sizeable amount time there so it makes sense to take a practical approach to the wall space too!
+So much goes on in a kitchen and your customers are going to spend a sizeable amount time there so it makes sense to take a practical approach to your kitchen wall decor too!
 Living walls featuring rows of potted herbs are a nice finishing touch for the foodie fan turned budding chef or why not incorporate a chalkboard wall for a family kitchen or for customers who love to make lists or doodle.